microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

 When `Run All Tests` is performed in VS, tests for projects can be executed separately based on target platform/target framework amongst other criteria.
 In this case also combining/merging of data collector attachments is not performed (e.g. code overage reports are not merged). `Analyze Code Coverage for All Tests` is showing coverage report for only some test projects in the run.

 # Proposed Changes

-1. Introduce a `IDataCollectorAttachmentProcessor` interface which can be implemented by Test Platform extensions and provide custom logic to reporcess (combine/merge) data collector attachments.
+Introduce a new `IDataCollectorAttachmentProcessor` interface which can be implemented by Test Platform extensions and provide custom logic to reporcess (combine/merge) data collector attachments.
 Below interface should be used only for providing logic to reprocess information from data collector attachments from independent test executions.
+In other words data collector attachment should be modified/created using data from other data collector attachments.
 This interface should **not be** used for modifying any single data collector attachment.
 Test Platform will invoke `ProcessAttachmentSets` only if at least 2 data collector attachments related to processor (through `GetExtensionUris`) are created by independent test executions.

 ```
 namespace Microsoft.VisualStudio.TestPlatform.ObjectModel.DataCollection